Ignition

 Celebrating the Milestone of Ignition

 On Dec.
-5, 2022, Lawrence Livermore National Laboratory made history, demonstrating fusion ignition for the first time in a laboratory setting—an achievement six decades in the making.
+5, 2022, Lawrence Livermore National Laboratory (LLNL) made history, demonstrating fusion ignition for the first time in a laboratory setting — an achievement six decades in the making.
 Fusion ignition will provide unprecedented capability to support the National Nuclear Security Administration’s Stockpile Stewardship Program and invaluable insights into the prospects of clean fusion energy.

 “The pursuit of fusion ignition in the laboratory is one of the most significant scientific challenges ever tackled by humanity.
 Achieving it is a triumph of science, engineering, and most of all, people.”